 Table of contents

-Blueberry Peach Muffins are made with sweet juicy blueberries and fresh-picked peaches, then topped with a buttery, crunchy crumble.
-These are similar to my Old-Fashioned Blueberry Muffins recipe, but with the addition of fresh-picked peaches and a homemade crunchy topping.
-They’re perfect for a summer breakfast or brunch, or as a way to use up freshly picked summer fruit.
+This Blueberry Peach Muffins recipe is made using sweet, juicy blueberries, fresh-picked peaches, and is topped with a buttery, crunchy crumble.
+Inspired by my Old-Fashioned Blueberry Muffins recipe, this version adds the addition of fresh-picked peaches and a homemade crunchy topping.
+They’re just perfect for a summer breakfast, weekend brunch, or easy way to use up freshly picked summer fruit.

 Ingredients for Blueberry Peach Muffins